THE HONORABLE CALE J. BRADFORD AND ALEX J. DUDLEY

 Chief Judge Bradford was appointed to the Court of Appeals of Indiana in 2007.
 Prior to that, he served as a judge for the Marion Superior Court, seven years in the criminal division and three in the civil division.
 Prior to joining the bench, Chief Judge Bradford was a litigator in both federal and state courts.
 Chief Judge Bradford would like to express his sincere thanks to his co- author Alex Dudley for the energy and intellect he has given this Article.
-His talents and presence will serve our profession well for years to come.

 “Eleven times I been busted, eleven times I been to jail . . .
 Double trouble— that’s what my friends all call me.”
 While this is just a lyric to an old Lynyrd Skynyrd song, all too often it describes the situation in which recidivists find themselves.
 In order to curb recidivism in the State of Indiana, the General Assembly has enacted multiple recidivism statutes, resulting in an increase to the possible sentencing range for a defendant’s conviction.
 Moreover, the General Assembly has provided for situations in which a defendant may be subjected to multiple recidivism statutes, permitting double enhancement of the defendant’s sentence.
 This article will address the applicable recidivism statutes and the instances where said statutes can be applied simultaneously.
 It will outline the statutory authority and relevant case law that provides the ongoing conversation between the General Assembly and Indiana appellate courts regarding double enhancement.
 Our goal is for this article to be a guide for trial judges and practitioners in understanding the various recidivism statutes enacted in Indiana and the situations in which double enhancement of a defendant’s conviction pursuant to multiple recidivism statutes is permissible.